 Another suggestion is that travelers grab a cup of coffee and sit on a bench by the Danube River.
 It’s definitely a great way to relax and take a break from sightseeing.

 A wonderful experience that cannot be missed is a cruise down the Danube, especially at sunset.
-It is a sight to behold, seeing the bridges and buildings light up and then sailing past the Parliament Building with its facade lit up against the twilight sky.
+It is a sight to behold, seeing the bridges and historic sites light up and then sailing past the Parliament Building with its facade lit up against the twilight sky.
 For more information on this experience, visit my Danube River City Cruise post.

 Things To Do in Budapest by Interest